Diane Richardson: Temple

 Diane Richardson was named the 21st head women's basketball coach of Temple University on April 5, 2022.
 On April 20, 2022, Richardson and Temple announced that 5 members of her coaching staff at Towson, including associate head coach Zach Kancher would be joining her staff at Temple.

+Head coaching record

 Personal life

 Richardson is married and has four children.